buddha216g/FCND-Estimator/Writeup.md

 ## Results ##
-The videos of each of the above mentioned scenarios can be found in the [videos](Videos) directory.
+The original videos of each of the above mentioned scenarios can be found in the [videos](Videos) directory.
+The gif versions of each of the above can be found in the [images](images) directory.